drasko/ethereum-examples/README.md

 This repo holds various Ethereum examples and PoCs.

 ## Vyper
-steps to generate go functions for interaction and deployment of Smart Contracts:
+Steps to generate go functions for interaction and deployment of Smart Contracts:

 ```
 vyper -f abi example.vy > example.abi